 Adventurers aboard the starship Stellex discover their first habitable planet, after visiting six other systems in four years.
 Unfortunately, the planet has indigenous sapients.
-To grant the adventurers a "charter"—monopoly rights to colonize and exploit the planet's resources—the Federation requires a "treaty" with the aboriginals.
-The adventurers stumble upon a small principality of the quasi-medieval society—Hostigos—which is facing invasion and eager to ally with the Terrans and their advanced technology.
+To grant the adventurers a "charter" — monopoly rights to colonize and exploit the planet's resources — the Terran Federation requires a "treaty" with the aboriginals.
+The adventurers stumble upon a small principality of the quasi-medieval society — Hostigos — which is facing invasion and eager to ally with the Terrans and their advanced technology.

 The Terrans name the planet Freya.
 Freyans are remarkably human-like which troubles some of the scientifically-minded Stellex crewmembers.
 Others develop romantic relationships with Freyans.

 Primitive firearms are state-of-the-art among the Freyans but gunpowder production is controlled by the Styphon's House theocracy which has banned Hostigos from receiving "fireseed."
-The Terrans begin producing gunpowder and help Hostigos gain quick victories.
-As gunpowder production fails to meet the demands of warfare against several, more powerful adversaries, a skeleton crew takes Stellex to a nearby Federation planet to trade for nitrates for gunpowder.
-The voyage takes several weeks.
+The Terrans begin producing gunpowder and help Hostigos to gain quick victories.
+As gunpowder production fails to meet the demands of warfare against several, more powerful adversaries, a skeleton crew takes Stellex to a nearby Federation planet to trade for the nitrates needed for gunpowder production.
+The trading voyage takes several weeks.

-The point-of-view character in this yarn is Roger Barron, a leader of the Stellex expedition and a deposed Venusian politician.
-Reginald Fitzurse, a retired army officer, Nancy Patterson, a former university social science department secretary, and Luther Smith, the chief engineer—and principal skeptic about the "humanness" of the Freyans—are Stellex crewmembers who also play central roles.
+The point-of-view character in this yarn is Roger Barron, a leader of the Stellex expedition and a former Venusian politician.
+Reginald Fitzurse, a retired Federation army officer, Nancy Patterson, a former university social science department secretary, and Luther Smith, the chief engineer — and principal skeptic about the "humanness" of the Freyans — are Stellex crewmembers who also play central roles.
 Other Stellex crewmembers include Adriaan de Ruyter, pilot and owner of the yacht Voortrekker, Lourenço Narvaes, nuclear engineer, Charley Clifford, doctor, Karl Zahanov, the space-captain, Margaret Hale, hyperdrive engineer, Sylvia Davock, biologist, Julio Almagro, businessman and the largest Stellex investor, Dave MacDonald, "scout, hunter and naturalist," and Lisette Krull, chemist.
-Arthur Muramoto and Katherine Gower play such minor roles that their specific crew function is unclear.
+Arthur Muramoto and Katherine Gower play such minor roles that their specific crew functions are unclear.
 With fifteen Stellex crew there are too many characters for each to play a key role in a novella-length yarn but too few to leave some unidentified.
 Given that Piper eventually reworked this yarn into Lord Kalvan of Otherwhen, perhaps he'd originally had a novel-length work in mind.

 The Hostigi princess, Rylla, is the key character among the Freyans, along with Chartiphon, the captain-in-chief.
 Other Freyan characters include Rylla's father, Prince Ptosphes, and his advisor, Xentos, the priest of Dralm.
 Harmakros, Chartiphon's son and a captain who fathers a child with Patterson, rounds out the major Hostigi characters.
 Other Freyans playing minor roles include Count Phebron, the Nostori castellan deposed from Tarr-Dombra, Prince Sarrask of Sask, and Prince Lykarses of Xanx.